1. Lone Working and Personal Safety Guidance

 Lone working applies to anyone who works away from the physical presence of colleagues, without close or direct supervision.

-- Doulas working alone on premises, or in a client’s home
+- Doulas working alone virtually (including online) or in a client’s home

 - Doulas working outside normal ‘office’ hours on their own